 The following studies were placed on the roadmap as a follow-up of this analysis:

 The measures taken should be robust for future developments including limited growth of traffic in the current operational concept.

-A number of projects are carried out to reduce the complexity of the airport’s infrastructure.
+A number of projects is carried out to reduce the complexity of the airport’s infrastructure.
 The taxiway across the highway A4 motorway will be doubled.
-That means taxi traffic will travel by a double-ring which structurally reduces the airport’s complexity.
+That means traffic will taxi via a double-ring which structurally reduces the airport’s complexity.
 Furthermore, short-term safety improvements will be made within the current airport infrastructure to reduce risks.
 In addition, a task force has been established to reduce identified future risks in Schiphol South-West.